MLH-Fellowship/pod-3.1.3-portfolio/README.md

 # Portfolio Template

 This is a Jekyll website template designed for Pre Fellowship Fellows.
 This will be your first project for your pre-fellowship.
-You will first build this portfolio website with your peers than use it as a template for yourself.
+You will first build this portfolio website with your peers then use it as a template for yourself.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3a8dce37-f16e-426c-b3f2-f9fa9faf0fb4/deploy-status)](https://app.netlify.com/sites/practically-pi-portfolio-template/deploys)